-The surgeons, nurses and technicians of Minneapolis Eye Center in Golden Valley, Minnesota, are eye surgery professionals with one clear purpose: to provide you with the highest quality eye care available, in an environment where your comfort and convenience are our top priority.
-Minneapolis Eye Center works in coordination with the physicians at Northwest Eye.
-We offer the latest in technology, including laser cataract surgery.Learn More
+The surgeons, nurses and technicians of Minneapolis Eye Center, a designated Cataract Innovator, in Golden Valley, Minn., are eye surgery professionals with one clear purpose: to provide you with the highest quality eye care available, in an environment where your comfort and convenience are our top priority.

 Minneapolis Eye Center accepts most major insurances.
 As a courtesy to you, we will bill your insurance carrier for you; however, we cannot tell you what your policy will cover.
 Since your insurance policy and coverage is between you and your carrier, we urge you to contact them prior to your procedure.
 You will be responsible for any co-pays and/or deductibles.
 We accept cash, check or credit card.